vicky-vn/StudyBuddy/README.md

 StudyBuddy is an intelligent document summarization tool that helps students efficiently process and understand their class notes by leveraging the power of OpenAI with collaborative AI agents.

-## 🎯 Project Overview and Goal
+## 🎯 Project Overview and Objectives

 StudyBuddy was designed to solve a common problem faced by students: information overload from lengthy documents and notes.
 Our application uses advanced AI agents to provide intelligent, contextual summaries tailored to different difficulty levels and languages, making learning more accessible and efficient.

+**Main Objectives:**
-**Main Goal**: Transform lengthy academic documents into concise, understandable summaries while maintaining key information and adapting to user preferences.
+- Transform lengthy academic documents into concise, understandable summaries
+- Maintain key information while adapting to user preferences
+- Support multiple document formats and languages
+- Provide an intuitive, modern web interface
+- Utilize cutting-edge AI technology for enhanced learning

 ## ✨ Key Features